Malaria vaccine: Mix of antigenic components

-Increasing the potential immunity generated against Plasmodia can be achieved by attempting to target multiple phases in the life cycle.
+Increasing the potential immunity generated against Plasmodia can be achieved by attempting to target multiple phases in the lifecycle.
 This is additionally beneficial in reducing the possibility of resistant parasites developing.
 The use of multiple-parasite antigens can therefore have a synergistic or additive effect.

 One of the most successful vaccine candidates in clinical trials consists of recombinant antigenic proteins to the circumsporozoite protein.